vmware-tanzu/sonobuoy-plugins/cis-benchmarks/README.md

 * `TARGET_POLICIES`
   Setting this to "true" enables the checks for Kubernetes policies.
 For CIS 1.5, this is Section 2.
 This target cannot be enabled for earlier versions of the benchmark.
   This is disabled by default in both plugins.

+## Distribution specific support

+Some Kubernetes distributions require custom configurations to be provided in order to run kube-bench correctly.
+To perform the checks listed in the CIS benchmark, it is necessary for kube-bench to know the locations on disk of various Kubernetes configuration files.
+If the paths for a distribution's configuration files are not included in the list of [default locations](https://github.com/aquasecurity/kube-bench/blob/master/cfg/config.yaml), these must be provided via the kube-bench configuration.

+This plugin will include custom configuration for different distributions.
+Currently, only Enterprise PKS is supported as a custom distribution.
+If a custom distribution is not specified as described above, the default configuration for kube-bench will be used.

 ## Assumptions